 Derek has been affiliated with the Leadership Council for the past nearly two years, giving generously of his time and energy to contribute to the success of their events.
 He was Vice-Chair of the Leadership Council, serving with Chair Sam Yates.
 Derek is now the chair of the Council, and serves on the MSLBMDA board.

 Derek lives in north Denver with his beautiful wife, Andi, and two wonderful boys, Landry and Garrett.
 They are truly the light of his life!
 A lifelong Dallas Cowboys fan, Derek enjoys spending time with family and friends, loves the outdoors when he can find time to get out into it, and believes that a positive attitude and great work ethic can move mountains.

 Jon was born and raised in western Kansas.
 After graduating high school, Jon attended Kansas State University where he received his BS/BM.
 After college, Jon worked for several years for a large construction company in Birmingham, Alabama before moving to Colorado in 1991.
-After moving to Colorado, Jon worked for a small specialty lumber company for a year before coming to BMC in 1993.
-During Jon’s time with BMC he has served primarily in a sales role, but also has served as the sales manager for 3 years, as well as the Denver, Colorado general manager for three years before returning to a sales role.
+After moving to Colorado, Jon worked for a small specialty lumber company, then spent over three years working for BMC in 1993.
+He is now the Vice President of Sales at Direct Lumber and Door in Denver, Colorado.
 Jon has been married to his wife Cristina for 25 years, and they have a 21-year-old son and 17-year-old daughter.
 During his free time, Jon enjoys spending time outdoors hunting and fishing, and spending time with his friends and family.
 Jon has long wanted to be involved in MSLBMDA, and is excited to serve this year as a director, and lend his energy, industry expertise and experience to making MSLBMDA a success!